ycm-core/YouCompleteMe/README.md

 Supported in filetypes: `c, cpp, objc, objcpp, python, cs`

-### The `GoToDefinitionElseDeclaration` subcommand
+### The `GoTo` subcommand

+This command tries to perform the "most sensible" GoTo operation it can.
-Looks up the symbol under the cursor and jumps to its definition if possible; if the definition is not accessible from the current translation unit, jumps to the symbol's declaration.
+Currently, this means that it tries to look up the symbol under the cursor and jumps to its definition if possible; if the definition is not accessible from the current translation unit, jumps to the symbol's declaration.

 Supported in filetypes: `c, cpp, objc, objcpp, python, cs`